-Seeds of Change, Roots of Power at the Wing Luke Museum: In March, 2016, the Wing Luke Museum of the Asian American Experience opens Seeds of Change, Roots of Power, an exhibit celebrating 40 years of the Danny Woo Community Garden and the social justice movement that created it and sustains it today.
+Seeds of Change, Roots of Power at the Wing Luke Museum: In March, 2016, the Wing Luke Museum of the Asian American Experience opened Seeds of Change, Roots of Power, an exhibit celebrating 40 years of the Danny Woo Community Garden and the social justice movement that created it and sustains it today.
 You can visit the exhibit and experience the unique cultural representation of the garden through January 2017.
 Pick up a walking tour guide of the garden and come visit us, just four blocks away from the museum!

 - Peach Foundation: maintaining garden staff and programs

 - Schiff Foundation (Children’s Garden Educational Program): supplies for cooking healthy foods from the garden